kaylalh/OPS-Learning-Journey-/README.md

 # Notes and Other Tibits
 ***Learning Journal from 201***

-Hi Im Michaela Harrison and I'm so estatic to be sharing my Journey.
+Hi Im Michaela Harrison and I'm so ecstatic to be sharing my Journey.
 I love music, traveling and going to concerts ( when it's safe of course) cooking and learning new things.

 [My github page](https://github.com/kaylalh)